 It’s just two of us.
-No interns.
-No account managers.
-We shoot, edit, post-score, write copy, answer the phone, reply to emails, make decisions and the coffee.
+We shoot, edit, post-score, write copy, answer the phone, reply to email.
 No hive mind.
 No running it up the flagpole.
-If you call, you’ll get one of us.
 It’s super efficient.

 Smart Electric Power Alliance (SEPA) is a national organization headquartered in Washington, DC that works with utilities, municipalities, and private companies to promote smart electric practices.
 Much of their work involves sharing information about innovative systems and best practices within the industry.

 Each year, they recognize the accomplishments of industry partners with the annual Power Player Awards.
 SEPA asked us to produce profile videos for the winners in 2017 and 2018.
 Each highlights the outstanding work of companies and municipalities across the country.

 SEPA also asked us to produce videos for several case studies (Fremont, NB and Minster, OH) and the high-profile conference Solar Power International.
 Check out the piece on Salvador Gómez-Colón in the collection at left.

 We sourced or created most of the video elements for each project.
 In some cases, SEPA provided raw video footage and we developed a narrative.
 In every case, we handled 100% of the editing and created the soundtracks that accompany the videos.

 If energy efficiency is the low-hanging fruit of environmental responsibility, then, please, lets eat more fruit.
 The Knoxville Extreme Energy Makeover (KEEM) was a TVA-funded program that provided energy efficiency upgrades for low-income homes in Knoxville, TN.

 KEEM was a partnership between the Knoxville-Knox County Community Action Committee (CAC), the City of Knoxville, the Knoxville Utilities Board (KUB), and the Alliance to Save Energy.